 Producer | Postal

-As a child, he produced a number of short films on Super 8 and video before beginning his studies as a film director in Munich and Vienna.
-He also studied literature and economics in Cologne and Siegen.
-Uwe graduated from university in 1995 with a doctorate in literature.
-From 1995-2000, he was a ...
+As a youth, he produced a number of short films on Super 8 and video.
+After short stints as guest auditor at Filmacademy Vienna and Filmhochschule Munich, Boll studied literature and economics in Cologne and Siegen.
+He graduated from university in 1995 with a doctorate in literature.
+From 1995-2000...

 21. Phillip Noyce